-17. As set forth in more detail in Mr. Dunlap's testimony, the Company has created a communications strategy to keep customers informed at each step of the AMI implementation, i.e., the pre-deployment, deployment, and post-deployment stages.
+22. As set forth in more detail in Mr. Daum's testimony, the Company has created a communications strategy to keep customers informed at each step of the AMI implementation, i.e., the pre-deployment, deployment, and post-deployment stages.
 The communications strategy addresses objectives, key messages, audiences, communication channels, and supporting materials.
-(See Schedule GD-CEF-EC-3).
+(See Schedule FGD-CEF-EC-3).

-18. With respect to Recommendation #12 of the Investigative Report, the CEF-EC Program -- and its AMI enabling capabilities -- will allow PSE&G greater visibility of its distribution system.
+23. With respect to Recommendation #12 of the Investigative Report, the CEF-EC Program -- and its AMI enabling capabilities -- will allow PSE&G greater visibility of its distribution system.
 PSE&G system operators will have the ability to "see" the status of the network down to the customer meter level, including which customers are still without power during an outage.
 This increased level of visibility will allow PSE&G to make more informed restoration decisions, which will lead to better resiliency and customer service, and fewer truck rolls.

-19. CEF-EC Program restoration improvements will include faster identification of "nested outages" (i.e., secondary outages that are not identified or fixed during initial restoration activities).
+24. CEF-EC Program restoration improvements will include faster identification of "nested outages" (i.e., secondary outages that are not identified or fixed during initial restoration activities).
 Quicker identification can reduce outage periods, as well as shorten the tail end of major storm event restoration activities.
 Without the CEF-EC Program, PSE&G is dependent on customers calling to report an outage, adding significant delay in restoration and customer frustration.

-20. The CEF-EC Program can also assist with the ETR communications-related concerns Board Staff identified in the Investigative Report.
+25. The CEF-EC Program can also assist with the ETR communications-related concerns Board Staff identified in the Investigative Report.
 More specifically, Recommendation #15 calls for PSE&G to provide an ETR for each of its four operating divisions within 24 hours after a weather event or other major event has exited its service territory.
 Use Case #17 incorporates analytics and automation to improve PSE&G's ETR calculations and communications.

-21. PSE&G respectfully submits that now is the time for the Company -- the state's largest electric utility -- to install electric AMI.
+26. PSE&G respectfully submits that now is the time for the Company -- the state's largest electric utility -- to install electric AMI.
 New Jersey has fallen behind nearly the entire nation with respect to AMI and the customer and operational benefits it provides.
-According to a December 2017 report from the Federal Energy Regulatory Commission, the number of advanced meters in the United States grew ten-fold from 2007 to 2015.
-Yet, at the end of 2016, New Jersey had less than 50,000 advanced meters deployed, and ranked 47th out of 50 states in terms of advanced meter penetration.
-Only three states other than New Jersey -- West Virginia, New York, and Rhode Island -- had less than 1% advanced meter penetration and New York, with its Reforming the Energy Vision initiative, will have widespread AMI adoption in short order.
-A review of 2016 U.S. Energy Information Administration data reveals that the number of AMI meters deployed nationwide had increased to more than 70 million, which accounted for approximately 47% of utility customers.
-However, in September 2018, no PSE&G residential
+According to a December 2019 report from the Federal Energy Regulatory Commission, the number of advanced meters in the United States grew almost twelve-fold from 2007 to 2017.
+Yet, at the end of 2018, New Jersey had less than 100,000 advanced meters deployed, and ranked 48th out of 50 states in terms of advanced meter penetration.
+Only three states other than New Jersey -- West Virginia, New York, and Rhode Island -- had less than 3% advanced meter penetration and New York, with its Reforming the Energy Vision initiative, will have widespread AMI adoption in short order.
+A review of 2018 U.S. Energy Information Administration data reveals that the number of AMI meters deployed nationwide had increased to more than 86 million, which accounted for approximately 56% of utility customers.
+However, no PSE&G residential customer currently has an advanced meter.